October 30, 2022

 8. Is it legal to monitor private messages and email content?

-Yes.
 As long as the company has clear policies prohibiting sending and receiving private messages and emails on company devices during and after working hours.
 In that case, it is justified to monitor activities such as sending or receiving private messages or emails.
-Again the Keyword here is well-defined policies.
-Monitoring without ensuring that the employee has been adequately notified could lead to large payments of damages to the employee.
+Brazil employee monitoring laws allow it.
+Again the Keyword here is well-defined policies

 9. Is it legal to monitor employees' personal devices?